 MRS M E WILLIAMS

+Top of page

 Text of attachment to letter of 15 July.

 Information to be furnished to the Oil Taxation Office with respect to the blended oil and the method of allocation in use.

 The name of each of the originating fields - and the particulars therein at 1 January 1987 or at the date, if later, on which the first allocation was made in accordance with the method of allocation in use.